Multiple Interfaces

 Requirements

-- Create one additional network interface, independent from the VMs
+- Create one additional network interface, and attach it to the VM.

 Setup